Sara Shandler, Senior agent

-A few books I loved reading in my free time...
-Margo’s Got Money Troubles by Rufi Thorpe, Like Mother, Like Mother by Susan Rieger, The Guest by Emma Cline, Nobody Will Tell You This But Me by Bess Kalb, This Time Tomorrow by Emma Straub, Untangled by Lisa Damour, Ph.D., None of This is True by Lisa Jewell, You Could Make This Place Beautiful by Maggie Smith.
+A few books Sara loved...
+Margo’s Got Money Troubles by Rufi Thorpe, The God of the Woods by Liz Moore, The Wedding People by Susan Rieger, The Guest by Emma Cline, None of This is True by Lisa Jewell, Untangled by Lisa Damour, Ph.D., Four Thousand Weeks: Time Management for Mortals by Oliver Burkeman, You Could Make This Place Beautiful by Maggie Smith.

 Sara Shandler’s client list includes: